pryv/dev-site/Activity.md

 #### Specific errors

 * 400 (bad request), id `INVALID_TIME`: The specified new time is not valid.
-* 400 (bad request), id `EVENTS_OVERLAP`: Returned for period events, if attempting to change the event's time to a value that causes an overlap with one or more period event(s).
+* 400 (bad request), id `PERIODS_OVERLAP`: Returned for period events, if attempting to change the event's time to a value that causes an overlap with one or more period event(s).
 TODO format (list of unspecified overlapped event ids, or "too many" if more than 10)

 ### DELETE `/<channel id>/events/<event id>`